-Lab 3: Terrafiction will focus on the narrative development of a new 21st-century society, and will lead to a small collection of written or visualized speculative short stories set in the world that is laid out by the work of the previous Labs.
+Lab 3: Terrafiction in the Terraforming Earth series will focus on the narrative development of a new 21st-century society, and will lead to a small collection of written or visualized speculative short stories set in the world that is laid out by the work of the previous Labs.

 Episode five of the Garden Broadcast series looks at the inhabitation of the garden as a hospitable site for political refuge, dissent, or utopian experimentation.
 With guests Antonio Ottomanelli, Leanne Wijnsma, Laurie Cluitmans and Behoud Lutkemeer.

 What if we could tackle both the world’s energy and food problems?
 What if we could harvest both electricity and food within one system using the power of the sun?
 Power Plant is the world’s first self-powering greenhouse, developed by solar designer Marjan van Aubel.
 In the Power Plant workshop, we will develop concepts in a short time and translate them into scale models.

 The architect Arna Mačkić is concerned with questions of collective identity in countries and cities, and in how architecture can play a mediatory role.
 In this workshop she introduces participants to her way of thinking, leading to a more inclusive approach to the design of public space.

 The Geometric Gardens are located in a forest clearing near the Herning Art Museum in Herning, Denmark.
 The composition consists of nine geometric shapes, an eleven meters long disc, six polygons with eleven meters long sides, a circle and an oval.
 In this pop-in expo Joost Emmerik presents models of The Geometric Gardens and a series of photographs by Christina Capetillo.